-PRG determined that the same 15 counties used for the 2012-2016 statewide surveys could again be utilized based on a five-year fatality query.
-The counties utilized are: Alachua, Broward, Collier, Duval, Escambia, Hillsborough, Lake, Lee, Miami-Dade, Orange, Palm Beach, Pasco, St. Johns, Seminole, and Volusia.
+PRG determined that the same 15 counties used for the 2017-2021 statewide surveys could again be used based on a five-year fatality query.
+The counties utilized were Alachua, Broward, Collier, Duval, Escambia, Hillsborough, Lake, Lee, Miami-Dade, Orange, Palm Beach, Pasco, St. Johns, Seminole, and Volusia.

-PRG randomly selected primary and alternate road segments from the updated database provided by FDOT.
-The 165 road segments (plus alternates) were randomly selected with probabilities of selection proportional to their daily vehicle miles traveled (DVMT) and then mapped for inclusion in the survey.
+PRG selected both primary and alternate road segments from the updated database provided by FDOT.
+The 165 road segments (plus alternates) were selected at random, with probabilities of selection proportional to their daily vehicle miles traveled (DVMT), and then mapped for inclusion in the survey.

-Observers visited sites prior to conducting the 2017 survey to determine if the road segment was usable.
+Observers visited each site prior to conducting the observation to determine if the road segment was usable.
 If a road segment proved unusable or inferior, observers chose an alternate segment of the road where they could more effectively observe the same traffic stream.
 Were that not possible, observers could choose the next available segment of a same roadway type from a list of pre-selected alternates.
-Since 2017 was the first year to visit most of the segments, several primary locations were deemed unsuitable and alternate sites were used.
-Once a final site location was determined, the observer drew a map as documentation for future visits.
-However, a couple of these segments were unusable for the 2018 survey, so alternates were chosen using the same process and mapped for subsequent surveys.
-The 2019 iteration utilized all the same segments from the 2018 survey collection effort.
+Since 2022 was the first year to visit most of the segments, several primary locations were deemed unsuitable and alternate sites were used.
+Once any final observation location was determined, the observer drew a map as documentation for future visits.
+Future survey iterations will utilize all the same segments from the 2022 survey collection effort.